 McCartney credits her initial interest in conscious living to her upbringing.
 She was raised on an organic farm in East Sussex, England, where she says she "understood the elements": nature, seasons, animals.
 "It’s just how I’ve always looked at the Earth,” she explains.
 “I didn’t have the conventions or baggage that most other generations have had.
 My parents broke that rule of 'You have to eat meat.
 You’re gonna die if you don’t eat meat.'"
 Her vegetarian parents were outspoken animals rights activists; in the ‘80s and ‘90s, her mother Linda co-authored cookbooks with meatless recipes and developed her own line of vegetarian frozen meals.
 In 1999, PETA’s first Linda McCartney Memorial Award was presented by Paul McCartney to Pamela Anderson.

 Following her childhood, McCartney moved to London to study at Central Saint Martins.
 After interning in haute couture at Christian Lacroix, and a stint at her father's tailor, Edward Sexton, on Savile Row, the fashion design student presented her graduate collection on model pals Kate Moss, Naomi Campbell, and Yasmin Le Bon.
 They walked to “Stella May Day,” a B-side ballad written by her father.
 Her runway shows have since evolved beyond college — and name recognition (whether that be her own or those of her supermodel connections) — and she has, one accomplishment after another, proven herself a serious contemporary designer.
-Think: less what you’d expect from the daughter of one of the world’s most beloved and richest rock icons, and more something from someone who's not in it for the money.
+Think: less what you’d expect from the daughter of one of the world’s most beloved and richest rock icons, and more something from someone “self-made.”

 She continues: "I firmly believe that my job and what I’ve studied my whole life is to be a fashion designer — not some sort of environmentalist or political campaigner.
 If people come to this house and don’t have a clue of what the product is made out of and just want the product, well, that’s okay.
 I want people to come here because they desire the designs.
 At the end of the day, that’s when I’m doing my job successfully and in a stealth manner.
 That’s the most important thing.
 People don’t come here because I tell them to be vegetarian or to not kill animals or harm the planet.
 That’s not what you do in fashion.
 Maybe younger customers now do require that, but that’s only just happening."